Philip Larson

 Curtis Roads studied composition at the California Institute of the Arts (Los Angeles) and the University of California, San Diego.
 He received his doctorate from the University of Paris VIII.
 He now teaches at the University of California, Santa Barbara.
 Dr. Roads was a researcher in computer music at ...
 Read More

-Brigitte Robindoré, a French-American composer, studied composition and performance practice at the Amsterdam Conservatory with Ton de Leeuw and Jaap Schröder, followed by a degree at Duke University (USA), where she received three prizes for composition, graduating with the distinction summa cum laude.
-In 1989 she was recipient of ...
+Brigitte Robindoré (b.
+1962), a French composer, studied composition and performance practice at the Amsterdam Conservatory with Ton de Leeuw and Jaap Schröder, followed by 2 university degrees, including an Advanced Masters (DEA) from the University of Paris VIII, under the direction of Horacio Vaggione.
+She was ...
 Read More

 Paula Robison